ChanMor/diet-optimizer-with-curve-fitting-and-interpolation-toolkit/README.md

 Simplex Method:

 1. Choose the highest magnitude negative number in the last row and this will serve as the pivot column
-2. Get test ratio (last column / pivot column) and find the smallest non negative ratio, this will serve ad the pivot row
+2. Find the smallest non negative test ratio (last column / pivot column), this will serve ad the pivot row
 3. Eliminate all rows similar to how you perform gauss jordan
 4. Repeat until no negative exist in the last row